List of Chicago Bears head coaches

 Of the 18 Bears coaches, three have been elected to the Pro Football Hall of Fame: George Halas, Paddy Driscoll, and Mike Ditka.
 Several former players have been head coach for the Bears, including George Halas, Hunk Anderson, Luke Johnsos, Paddy Driscoll, Jim Dooley, Abe Gibron and Mike Ditka.

 After Ditka was fired following the 1992 season, the Bears went through six head coaches starting with Dave Wannstedt, who coached until 1998.
 Dick Jauron took over in 1999 until he was fired in 2003.
 Lovie Smith was hired on January 14, 2004.
 Smith was fired on December 31, 2012, after the Bears missed the playoffs with a 10–6 record after starting the season 7–1.
 On January 16, 2013, Marc Trestman was hired to be the new head coach to take Smith's place.
 Trestman was fired on December 29, 2014, with a 13–19 record over two seasons.
 On January 16, 2015, John Fox was hired as the new head coach of the team.
 He compiled a 14–34 record over three seasons before being fired on January 1, 2018.
 A week later, Matt Nagy became the new head coach.
 Nagy was fired after the 2021 season.
 Matt Eberflus was named the new head coach on January 27, 2022.
+After losing a sixth game in a row on Thanksgiving, November 28, 2024, Eberflus was fired and finished with a .304 winning percentage, the third worst in team history.
+Thomas Brown was named interim Head Coach for the remaining 5 games of the season.
+Ben Johnson was named the current head coach of the team on January 21, 2025.